-Powerful new antibiotic could halt superbugs
+Modified antibiotic could halt superbugs

 Antibiotic resistance is rising to dangerously high levels around the world, threatening the ability to treat common infections such as pneumonia, tuberculosis, blood poisoning and gonorrhea, the World Health Organization warns.

-The Scripps team described vancomycin as an antibiotic of last resort, used only after treatment with other antibiotics has failed.

-"This is a relatively simple modification that's made a much better drug," Dr. Andrew Edwards, a lecturer in molecular microbiology at Imperial College, London, told CNN.
+"This is a relatively simple modification that's made a much better drug," Edwards told CNN.

 He described it as a "very significant" development, explaining: "Hopefully what this means is there will be another option for treating really serious invasive infections.
 It's almost like having a new antibiotic."